iomete/iom-docs/docs/reference/spark-sql/writes/merge-into.md

   THEN INSERT *;
 ```

-Example 2.
-Data deduplication when writing into Delta tables
+### Data deduplication when writing into Delta tables

 A common ETL use case is to collect logs into Delta table by appending them to a table.
 However, often the sources can generate duplicate log records and downstream deduplication steps are needed to take care of them.
 With `merge`, you can avoid inserting duplicate records.